Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Related Work

 \section{Related Work}

-\textbf{Self-supervised learning in speech} Self-supervised learning (SSL) has been leveraged in speech to learn representations from large, unlabeled speech corpuses \citep{hsu2021hubert, baevski2020wav2vec, chen2022wavlm, chung2021w2v, mohamed2022sslreview}.
+\textbf{Self-supervised learning in speech} Self-supervised learning (SSL) has been leveraged to learn rich representations from large, unlabeled speech corpora \citep{hsu2021hubert, baevski2020wav2vec, chen2022wavlm, chung2021w2v, mohamed2022sslreview}.
 Notably, HuBERT \citep{hsu2021hubert} and WavLM \citep{chen2022wavlm} are pretrained using masked prediction on audio signals in order to extract representations on the audio for each frame.
-These SSL techniques typically extract representations at a fixed frame rate at around 50 Hz, which is fairly finegrained and suggests that these representations are highly correlated with sub-phonemic structures \citep{hsu2021hubert, cho2023evidence, abdullah2023information, sicherman2023analysing, baevski2021unsupervised}.
+These SSL techniques typically extract representations at a fixed frame rate at 50 Hz, which is fairly finegrained and suggests that these representations are highly correlated with sub-phonemic structures \citep{hsu2021hubert, cho2023evidence, abdullah2023information, sicherman2023analysing, baevski2021unsupervised}.

 \textbf{Speech tokenization} Clustering and/or quantizing these SSL representations can provide speech tokens that are used for acoustic unit discovery \citep{hallap2022evaluating}, speech recognition \citep{baevski2021unsupervised, chang2024exploring}, speech synthesis \citep{polyak2021resynth, twist}, language modeling \citep{lakhotia2021generative, borsos2022audiolm, twist, zhang2023speechgpt}, and translation \citep{lee2022direct, li2023textlesstrans}.
 However, these tokens severely suffer from high sampling rates, which makes the downstream models hard to scale, and struggle to learn long-range dependencies and higher-level linguistic structures due to the lack of explicit word boundaries and longer sequences.
-These caveats can be greatly improved by tokenizing speech at syllable-level granularity.\footnote{In English, the typical speaking rate is 4-5 syllables per second.}
+These caveats can be greatly improved by tokenizing speech at syllable-level granularity, yielding far shorter token lengths than the existing methods.
+For example, in English, the typical speaking rate is 4-6 syllables per second.